Calabi-Yau Metrics with K\"ahler Moduli Dependence: Introduction

 A central objective of string phenomenology is to derive the parameters of the Standard Model from the geometry of extra dimensions.
 Recent advances suggest that this objective is no longer purely aspirational.
 With the development of efficient numerical algorithms and, in particular, neural-network methods for approximating Ricci-flat metrics, it has become possible to compute quantities in string compactifications, such as Yukawa couplings, fermion masses, and mixing angles, that are otherwise treated as input parameters in the Standard Model~\cite{Constantin:2024yxh,Butbaia:2024tje,Berglund:2024uqv}.
 Moreover, recent analyses indicate that the moduli space of Calabi--Yau (CY) compactifications may contain loci where the full set of Standard Model parameters can be simultaneously realised~\cite{Constantin:2025vyt}.
 Identifying and studying such regions requires detailed control over how physical observables vary across moduli space.

 This dependence is highly nontrivial.
 While holomorphic quantities depend, at the perturbative level, only on complex structure, physical Yukawa couplings and kinetic terms require knowledge of the full Ricci-flat metric and its variation with the K\"ahler moduli.
 Numerical approaches have achieved impressive accuracy in constructing approximate Ricci-flat metrics at given points in moduli space.
 Donaldson’s algorithm provides a systematic and provably convergent approximation scheme~\cite{Donaldson:2005hvr}, though achieving high accuracy can be computationally expensive.
 Moreover, since the algorithm produces metrics in integral K\"ahler classes proportional to the first Chern class of a chosen line bundle, varying the K\"ahler parameters requires changing the line bundle and, hence, the entire Ansatz.
 This makes it difficult to parametrise the metric continuously as a function of the K\"ahler moduli.

-Machine-learning approaches~\cite{Headrick:2009jz, Cui:2019uhy, Anderson:2020hux, Jejjala:2020wcc,Ashmore:2021ohf, Larfors:2021pbb, Larfors:2022nep, Gerdes:2022nzr}, on the other hand, offer greater flexibility in the choice of K\"ahler class and can achieve high-precision metric reconstruction with substantially improved computational efficiency.
+Over the years, a variety of numerical approaches to Ricci-flat metric construction have been developed~\cite{Headrick:2005ch, Donaldson:2005hvr, Douglas:2006rr, Braun:2007sn, Braun:2008jp, Headrick:2009jz,Cui:2019uhy}.
+More recently, machine-learning methods have enabled highly accurate and computationally efficient metric reconstructions~\cite{Ashmore:2019wzb, Anderson:2020hux,Jejjala:2020wcc,Ashmore:2021ohf,Larfors:2021pbb,Larfors:2022nep,Gerdes:2022nzr}.
 However, the resulting metric is represented implicitly by a trained neural network at fixed values of the moduli.
 Although this constitutes a functional representation, it does not provide a transparent analytic expression, nor does it make the moduli dependence explicit.
 As a consequence, extrapolating across moduli space or systematically analysing moduli dependence remains difficult.

+Obtaining analytic expressions for the metric (even approximate ones) is therefore of central importance.
+They render the dependence on the moduli explicit, streamline computations, and allow one to track systematically how physical quantities vary across moduli space.
+Moreover, a proper understanding of moduli stabilisation requires that all relevant terms in the effective action be expressed explicitly in terms of the moduli, so that extrema can be identified and analysed in a controlled manner.
+Despite their importance, explicit analytic Ricci-flat metrics are largely unavailable for compact Calabi--Yau threefolds.
+While remarkable constructions exist for K3 surfaces, where hyperk\"ahler geometry and instanton methods have led to analytic descriptions of Ricci-flat metrics~\cite{Kachru:2018van, Kachru:2020tat}, no comparable analytic description is currently known for compact Calabi--Yau threefolds.